-- Encourage excellence in building design within commercial and residential areas, ensuring development responds to the characteristics of the site and its context. - Ensure that all development supports a sustainable Activity Centre through implementation of best practice Environmentally Sustainable Design standards. - Strengthen sense of place and arrival into the Centre by providing buildings of exemplary architectural quality on prominent sites along Stephenson Road. - Encourage the enhancement of the fine grain streetscape rhythm in the Centre. - Ensure buildings integrate with and contribute positively to streetscapes and public spaces by providing active frontages with clear glazed ground floors. - Ensure buildings do not overshadow key public spaces, parks and plazas. - Optimise building height on larger sites in the commercial area where interface and bulk issues can be minimised. - Encourage upper floor levels of buildings within the precinct to be recessed and well articulated from rear and side boundaries, which abut or are opposite residential properties. - Facilitate high quality housing that respects the garden city character.
+- Encourage excellence in building design within commercial and residential areas, ensuring development responds to the characteristics of the site and its context. - Ensure that all development supports a sustainable Activity Centre through implementation of best practice ESD standards, including energy efficiency and water management. - Strengthen sense of place and arrival into the Centre by providing buildings of exemplary architectural quality on prominent sites along Stephensons Road. - Encourage greater housing intensification on residential zone properties on Stephensons Road, particularly south of the Development Intensification Area. - Encourage the enhancement of the fine grain streetscape rhythm in the Centre. - Ensure buildings integrate with and contribute positively to streetscapes and public spaces by providing active frontages with clear glazed ground floors. - Ensure buildings do not overshadow key public spaces, parks and plazas. - Optimise building height on larger sites in the commercial area where interface and bulk issues can be minimised. - Encourage upper floor levels of buildings within the precinct to be recessed and well articulated from rear and side boundaries, which abut or are opposite residential properties. - Facilitate high quality housing that respects the garden city character.